777arc/textbook/content/frequency_domain.rst

    :scale: 70 %
    :align: center

-The time domain should look very familiar, it's simply an oscillating function, don't worry about at what point in the cycle it starts, or how long it lasts.
-The take-away is that it has only a **single frequency**, which is why we see a single spike/peak in the frequency domain.
-Whatever frequency that sine wave is oscillating at will be where we see the spike in the frequency domain.
+The time domain should look very familiar.
+It's an oscillating function.
+Don't worry about at what point in the cycle it starts or how long it lasts.
+The take-away is that the signal has a **single frequency**, which is why we see a single spike/peak in the frequency domain.
+Whichever frequency that sine wave oscillates at will be where we see the spike in the frequency domain.
 The mathematical name for a spike like this is called an "impulse".

 Now what if we had an impulse in the time domain?
-One example is a sound recording of someone clapping their hands, or hitting a nail with a hammer.
+Imagine a sound recording of someone clapping their hands or hitting a nail with a hammer.
 This time-frequency pair is a little less intuitive.

 .. image:: ../_static/impulse.png
    :scale: 70 %
    :align: center

-As we can see, a spike/impulse in the time domain is flat in the frequency domain, and theoretically contains every frequency, although there is no theoretically perfect impulse because it would have to be infinitely short in the time domain.
-Similar to the sine wave, it doesn't matter where in the time domain the impulse happens.
+As we can see, a spike/impulse in the time domain is flat in the frequency domain, and theoretically it contains every frequency.
+There is no theoretically perfect impulse because it would have to be infinitely short in the time domain.
+Like the sine wave, it doesn't matter where in the time domain the impulse happens.
 The important take-away here is that quick changes in time domain result in many frequencies occurring.

-Next lets look at the time and frequency domain plots of a square wave:
+Next let's look at the time and frequency domain plots of a square wave:

 .. image:: ../_static/square-wave.svg
    :align: center
    :target: ../_static/square-wave.svg

 This one is also less intuitive, but we can see that the frequency domain has a strong spike at 10 Hz, which is the frequency of the square wave, but it also seems to keep going.
-This is because of the quick change in time domain, just like in the previous example.
-But it's not flat in frequency, it has spikes at intervals, and the level slowly decays (although it will continue forever).
-It turns out that a square wave in time domain has a sin(x)/x pattern in the frequency domain (a.k.a. the sinc function).
+It is due to the quick change in time domain, just like in the previous example.
+But it's not flat in frequency.
+It has spikes at intervals, and the level slowly decays (although it will continue forever).
+A square wave in time domain has a sin(x)/x pattern in the frequency domain (a.k.a. the sinc function).

 Now what if we have a constant signal in the time domain?
 A constant signal has no "frequency".
 Let's see: